| | | | | |

 He Works So I Travel content may contain affiliate links for products I use and love.
 If you make a purchase after clicking one of these links, I’ll earn a small commission at no additional cost to you.
 For full details, please read my full affiliate disclosure here.

-Getting To Monterey, Carmel, and Big Sur
+Our 5-Day Itinerary: Monterey, Carmel, Big Sur

 BMW rental car in Carmel

-Explore Big Sur
+Day 2: Exploring Big Sur

 View from Pacific's Edge in Carmel Highlands